timm/tested/docs/onRE.md

          [Applications of psychological science for actionable analytics](https://dl.acm.org/doi/pdf/10.1145/3236024.3236050?casa_token=5Wp-MiwBHoAAAAAA:VL646H96bnTZMUqn5A74kdB12DSWE8d3iRvuEOAMUa52scR90n741HOxKkjJPsDAaFRnvWJAX0ub).
          In Proceedings of the 2018 26th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering (pp. 456-467).

-## Possibility5: Generating Explanations is Hard (actually, NP-Hard)
+## Possibility5: Experts Can't Explain Themselves since  Explanations is Hard (actually, NP-Hard)

 Explanations are not "one size fits all"
 - they must be tuned to the task at hand